Chuval Adams, Peace Officer & Delivery Manager

 Seasoned in de-escalation practices, Chuval Adams is disciplined and always finds ways to be helpful to others.
 Before he became a professional barber, he studied psychology.
 He hopes to one day intertwine his barber skills with non-profit work serving the under privileged.

 Passionate about social services, he mentored at risk youth with special needs before finding his home with Care for Friends.
 Chuval spends his spare time taking care of his family and looking for new ways to put a smile on people’s faces.

-Paulina Guerra, Volunteer Coordinator
+Paulina Guerra, Program Operations & Volunteer Manager

 Paulina is bilingual in Spanish & English, and has a background in Community and Environmental Sociology.
 For as long as she can remember, she has wanted to positively impact the communities that she is a part of and to help those who are less fortunate than she is.
 Her education opened her eyes to the most pressing social issues affecting vulnerable communities in the U.S. She is passionate about tackling food access issues, investing in community public health, and creating an equitable and sustainable society for future generations.

 Outside of Care For Friends, Paulina is also a Certified Yoga Teacher.
 Besides teaching yoga, she enjoys baking, spending time outdoors, reading new books, playing piano and ukulele, and loving on her cat, Stella.

 Hope Pavich, Executive Director

 Hope has dedicated her career to working in the Chicago nonprofit sector.
 Prior to Care For Friends, she worked as a Program Director at Greenheart Travel, where she was responsible for the oversight, growth and development of international youth programs.